luis-furtado/bot-likes-instagram/README.md

 Features
 --------
-* Google Extension Created with pure ES6 with no framework.
+* Google Extension Created with pure ES6.
 * Interval limits of requests base on Instagram policy.

 How Works